Rohan-Narayan/SRU-Counting/README.md

-# sru-counting
+# Counting with the SRU model
-Trained the SRU model to count sequences of four.
+I trained the SRU model to count sequences of four.\
+Go to SRU_Counting.ipynb and scroll to the bottom to see the model output the enxt number in a counting sequence.